9.68A.150 << 9.68A.170 >> 9.68A.180

 Criminal proceedingsDepictions of minors engaged in sexually explicit conductRestrictions on access.

-(2) Despite any request by the defendant or prosecution, any property or material that constitutes a depiction of a minor engaged in sexually explicit conduct shall not be copied, photographed, duplicated, or otherwise reproduced, so long as the property or material is made reasonably available to the parties.
+(2) Despite any request by the defendant or prosecution, any property or material that constitutes a depiction of a minor engaged in sexually explicit conduct, including any fabricated depictions, shall not be copied, photographed, duplicated, or otherwise reproduced, so long as the property or material is made reasonably available to the parties.
 Such property or material shall be deemed to be reasonably available to the parties if the prosecution, defense counsel, or any individual sought to be qualified to furnish expert testimony at trial has ample opportunity for inspection, viewing, and examination of the property or material at a law enforcement facility or a neutral facility approved by the court upon petition by the defense.

 (3) The defendant may view and examine the property and materials only while in the presence of his or her attorney.
 If the defendant is proceeding pro se, the court will appoint an individual to supervise the defendant while he or she examines the materials.